logictensornetworks/logictensornetworks/README.md

 # Logic Tensor Networks (LTN)

 Logic Tensor Network (LTN) is a neurosymbolic framework that supports querying, learning and reasoning with both rich data and rich abstract knowledge about the world.
 LTN uses a differentiable first-order logic language, called Real Logic, to incorporate data and logic.
+The figure below describes features of Real Logic.

 ![Grounding_illustration](./docs/img/framework_grounding.png)

 LTN converts Real Logic formulas (e.g. `∀x(cat(x) → ∃y(partOf(x,y)∧tail(y)))`) into [TensorFlow](https://www.tensorflow.org/) computational graphs.
 Such formulas can express complex queries about the data, prior knowledge to satisfy during learning, statements to prove ...
+The next two figures describe how Real Logic sentences can represent computational graphs (inputs are on the left, outputs are on the right).

 ![Computational_graph_illustration](./docs/img/framework_computational_graph.png)